-- 5.16.1 Where necessary, searching, screening and confiscation will be used to safeguard a child/children in KA. - 5.16.2 The school adheres to 'Searching, Screening and Confiscation: Advice for Schools (January 2018). - 5.13.3 Please see searching, screening and confiscation policy is within the school Behaviour Policy. - 5.17 Online Safety see policy - 5.17.1 The school recognises that in today's world, children need to be safeguarded from potentially harmful and inappropriate online material with many children having unlimited and unrestricted access to the internet via their mobile phone.
-The breadth of issues can be categorised currently into four areas of risk as taken from Keeping Children Safe In Education 2022: - Content being exposed to illegal, inappropriate, or harmful content (pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation, and extremism) - Contact being subject to harmful online interaction with other users (peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit) - Conduct online behaviour that increases the likelihood of, or causes, harm (making, sending and receiving explicit images) - Commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams - 5.17.2 The school understand that the above can take place on a student's phone or smart device (including smart watches) whilst at school/college or elsewhere.
-The school have responded to this by having a whole school approach to online safety which aims to protect and educate students, parents and staff in their use of technology, and these are embedded in ethos and culture, as well as school policies for online-safety and behaviour.
-Curriculum coverage and focus workshops also support this. - 5.17.3 The school has also established mechanisms to identify, intervene in and escalate any concerns highlighted through our filter and monitoring systems for both staff and students.
+- 5.16.1 Where necessary, searching, screening and confiscation will be used to safeguard a child/children in the school. - 5.16.2 The school adheres to 'Searching, Screening and Confiscation: Advice for Schools (January 2018). - 5.13.3 Please see searching, screening and confiscation policy (should either be a standalone policy, in positive handling or in behaviour policy) for further information.

+5.17 Online Safety

+5.17.1 The school recognises that in today's world, children need to be safeguarded from potentially harmful and inappropriate online material with many children having unlimited and unrestricted access to the internet via their mobile phone.
+The breadth of issues can be categorised currently into four areas of risk as taken from Keeping Children Safe In Education 2022:

+- Content being exposed to illegal, inappropriate, or harmful content (pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation, and extremism) - Contact being subject to harmful online interaction with other users (peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit) - Conduct online behaviour that increases the likelihood of, or causes, harm (making, sending and receiving explicit images) - Commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams

+5.17.2 The school understand that the above can take place on a students phone or smart device (including smart watches) whilst at school/college or elsewhere.
+The school have responded to this by having a whole school approach to online safety which aims to protect and educate students, parents and staff in their use of technology (reference behaviour policy/acceptable use policy, mobile and smart technology policy and online safety curriculum as appropriate to highlight safety measures in place).

+5.17.3 The school has also established mechanisms to identify, intervene in and escalate any concerns highlighted through our filter and monitoring systems for both staff and students.
 The effectiveness of this is regularly reviewed with staff aware of how to escalate concerns.